rgwood/ReiTunes/reitunes/SONOS_DIRECT_CONTROL.md

 - household, group, and player discovery
 - authenticated Cloud Queue v2.3 `context`, `version`, `itemWindow`, and `timePlayed` endpoints
 - creation of queue snapshots from ReiTunes library item IDs
+- queue snapshots and playback sessions persisted across ReiTunes restarts
 - explicit `createSession` takeover followed by `loadCloudQueue`
 - bookmark playback positions, passed to Sonos as `positionMillis`
 - reuse of ReiTunes's existing playback session for later song choices
 - a persisted browser/Sonos output selector in the web UI
 - play, pause, mute, and group-volume controls
 - current track and playhead tracking, with local interpolation between Sonos status polls
+- signed playback and group-volume event callbacks, pushed to browsers over ReiTunes's WebSocket

 The Cloud Queue snapshots use a separate random bearer token.
 The public endpoints do not accept the ReiTunes session cookie and do not reveal queue metadata without that token.

+Queue snapshots live for seven days and are stored in SQLite with their short-lived bearer tokens.
+This lets a queue URL already handed to a speaker keep working across a ReiTunes deploy.
+Playback policies explicitly set `playTtlSec` and `pauseTtlSec` to zero, so Sonos does not expire a long-running or paused queue on a timer.

 ## Configuration